Reading time 25 minutes, written by Helena Lindberg

 Download PDFProfiles or Personas are both a way to describe and group customers based on their behavior and motives.
 Personas are a semi-fictional representation of customers, often containing assumptions.
 Personas are usually based on market research and survey data with little interaction with the customer, whereas profiles rely on real customer conversations and interactions.
-When research is done in interaction with the customer, the assumptions (or hypothesis) about customer behavior and motives can be validated or invalidated into customer profiles.
+When research is done in interaction with the customer, the assumptions (or hypotheses) about customer behavior and motives can be validated or invalidated in customer profiles.

-In HappyToday podcast, Sami and Pasi talk about the usage of IT Support Profiles in Service Management.
+In the Happy in 15 podcast, Sami and Pasi discuss using IT Support Profiles in Service Management.

-As you have just learned from our profile descriptions, there is much potential to use IT Support Profiles in everyday Service Desk work.
+As you have just learned from our profile descriptions, there is much potential to use IT Support Profiles in everyday service desk work.
 Here are some of the use cases our customers have been successful with.

 Let’s take a simple example, an employee calls with a laptop issue.

-Script for Doers and Prioritisers:
+Script for Doers and Prioritizers:

 “Hi, so I’m sure you already restarted your computer and have checked the updates etc. Let’s see what the log tells us, so can you please go to…”